Monday, August 19, 2019

 Transcranial direct current stimulation (tDCS), is a non-invasive, painless brain stimulation treatment that uses direct electrical currents to stimulate specific parts of the brain.

-The therapy works by delivering a low intensity electrical current to part of the brain responsible for abnormal pain sensation.
-This constant, low intensity current is passed through two electrodes placed over the head which modulates neuronal activity.
+The therapy works by delivering a low-intensity electrical current to the part of the brain responsible for abnormal pain sensation.
+This constant, low-intensity current is passed through two electrodes placed over the head which modulates neuronal activity.

 There are two types of stimulation with tDCS: anodal and cathodal stimulation.
 Anodal stimulation acts to excite neuronal activity while cathodal stimulation inhibits or reduces neuronal activity.